Gospel

 Sharing the tradition

 This special feast is always celebrated on the first Sunday after Christmas Day.
-The feast of the Holy Family is a relatively new one in the Church’s calendar, having only been introduced in 1920, although devotion to the family of Jesus has a longer history.
-While this feast day provides us with an opportunity to reflect on human families and their importance for our growth and nurturing, that is not its only strength.
-Coming as it does within the Christmas cycle, it is an opportunity to continue reflecting on the reality of God’s incarnation in the human story.
-Jesus was born into a human family, all the members of which are models of steadfast and committed service to God.
-We are not only members of our human family but also members of God’s family, and this brings responsibilities with it.
+Although expressing devotion to the family of Jesus has a long history, the feast of the Holy Family is relatively new in the Church’s calendar, having only been introduced in 1920.
+This feast day offers us an opportunity to reflect on human families and their significance in fostering our growth and nurturing; however, this is not its only strength.
+As this feast falls within the Christmas cycle, it also offers us an opportunity to continue reflecting on the reality of God’s incarnation in the human story.
+Jesus was born into a human family, whose members are all models of steadfast and committed service to God.
+We are not only members of our human families but also members of God’s family, and this comes with responsibilities.

-- What responsibilities come with belonging to our human family?
+- What responsibilities come with belonging to our human families?

 - What responsibilities come with belonging to God’s family?